mthiebaux/JSNtemplate/README.md

 ## Testing in the Browser

-By default, the server opens on port 8080, which can be changed by passing an optional port number:
+By default, the *Express* server opens on port 8080, which can be changed by passing an optional port number:

 ```
 > node server.mjs 8001